-Opinion: More like a boy than a man – Prince Harry crumpled in the witness box
+Opinion: More like a boy than a man – Prince Harry looked crumpled in the witness box

-More like a boy than a man – Prince Harry crumpled in the witness box
+More like a boy than a man – Prince Harry looked crumpled in the witness box

-Harry has never been very good at exams, bless him, and this was certainly a cross one: the masterly Andrew Green KC peering down sternly, taking off his glasses to jab home his points, popping them back on again to peer incredulously at the prince whenever he said something silly, writes Samuel Fishwick
+Harry has never been very fond of exams, bless him, and this was certainly a cross one: the masterly Andrew Green KC peering down sternly, taking off his glasses to jab home his points, popping them back on again to peer incredulously at the prince whenever he said something silly, writes Samuel Fishwick

 Breezing into the building with a smile flickering around the edges of his beard, Prince Harry started the day cheerfully enough, clutching a wad of notes nervously like a GCSE student rolling out of bed for finals.